Fishing - Using Ambush Points to Improve Your Sport Fishing Success

 The Role of Structure in Ambush Points

-Structure matters because it organizes fish behavior.
-Bass use it as a reference point.
-It helps them know where to hold, where to move, and where prey is likely to travel.
-A feature that changes the bottom contour may be enough to create an ambush point.
-Add cover or current, and the spot becomes even better.
+Structure matters because it shapes how fish behave.
+Bass use it to decide where to hold, where to move, and where prey is likely to travel.

-Common Types of Structure to Target
+Common Types of Structure to Target (Ambush-Point Hotspots)

 Drop-Offs